 It must generate the political will to genuinely fund and deliver that prescription over a decade.
 It must do this before the pace of social care and public health cuts makes delivery impossible.

 And it must be rapid – finishing by this summer, not next year.
 Charities, the professions, and Parliament must then hold the Government’s feet to the fire to ensure recommendations are enacted, not left on dusty shelves.

 As Dr Poulter argues, ‘We must build on the work of the Five Year Forward View and the Barker Commission, to urgently achieve a responsible long-term consensus now’.

 Last April the Health Secretary promised this, albeit with ‘some terms and conditions’.
 He has already said he cannot back down from his near-impossible 7-day NHS electoral promises – so why ignore his pledge for consensus?

 Health and care demand is expected to soar by 50% in the next decade, with only 10% growth in funding from current trends.

 Every day the public bear the brunt of politicians lacking consensus.
 We must act now.
 As the Royal College of Surgeons warns, ‘for the sake of patients this long overdue debate with the public has to happen now

 * Dr Mohsin Khan is an NHS psychiatrist.
 He is Vice-Chair of both Oxford East Liberal Democrats and Liberal Democrat Mental Health Association.
-He is also South Central Regional Policy Chair.
+He sits on the Sex Work Working Group and is South Central’s Regional Policy Chair.
+He is co-founder of NHS Survival.
 He has commented on healthcare for BBC Breakfast, ITV Good Morning Britain, Sky News, and London Live.